 With such unforgettable views across the Vltava river, head-tiltin medieval architecture, and fascinating statues, this historic arch-stone bridge built in 1357 is one cool place to explore by the paw and get some wet nose investigative action.
 Despite the short distance of the bridge, my humans and I took our time to take in its magnificence, stopping our noses at each statue.
 Arf yeah, you can best avoid heavy pedestrian traffic for your dog’s sake by going early in the morning or later in the evening.

 #7 Roam around Nové Město a.k.a.
 New Town

 The newest and largest of the five independent towns of Prague, New Town was founded back in 1348 by Charles IV.
-Although it’s outside the city walls, New Town is a buttload of FUN!
+Despite being outside the city walls, New Town is a buttload of FUN!
 There are plenty of spots to sniff out, including gothic and baroque churches and Wenceslas Square, a long boulevard with many retail shops and the neoclassical National Museum building.
-Known as Prague’s main commercial district, New Town is where I rested my furry paws at night.
-WOOF, my pawsome home away from home has numerous barkworthy restaurants, bars, museums, theaters, and historical buildings.
+Known as Prague’s main commercial district, New Town is where I like to rest my furry paws at night.
+WOOF, my PAWsome home away from home boasts barkworthy restaurants, bars, museums, theaters, and historical buildings.

 #8 People and dog-watch at Wenceslas Square

 As barked earlier, Wenceslas Square is one happenin’ place!
 All I can bark is that this square is one cool SPOT.
 Located in New Town, Wenceslas Square is one of the central squares in the city.
 With many community events held at Wenceslas (including protests and demonstrations), I’ve spent many afternoons sniffing it out and taking in the exuberant Prague “scene.”